 - Weekly Meal – If your office is mostly or partly remote have at least one day and time together a week and not in a meeting setting but in a relaxed setting like lunch or breakfast.

 - Adventures – Yes we are saying it but it’s true, try something different with your staff!
 They will thank you for caring about them enough to see that you want to do something fun and unique.
-Even if it’s a couple hours at an indoor rock climbing gym (FYI we coordinate these kinds of adventures) you will all love it.
+We have facilitated several large and small organization team building events from a few hours to week long adventure retreats and have gotten excellent feedback from participants.

 Our favorite thing to incorporate with any of the tips listed above is to NOT allow any type of technology.
 So no cell phones, ipads, iphones, computers, etc., therefore people are actually communicating and engaging with one another in the present face to face and not getting distracted with anything else.